 They breathe from a blowhole at the top of their heads.

-The fin on their back is called a dorsal fin.
+The fin on its back is called a dorsal fin.

 Dolphins live in a group called a school or pod.

 Humans are a threat to dolphins.
-Sometimes dolphins are killed because they get caught in fishing nets.
+Dolphins are killed because they get caught in fishing nets.

 Dolphins do not lay eggs.